References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 CAA5014 for military credits

-Please note that you should not upload paper application form SRG1183H as eLicensing replaces this application form.
+You should not additionally submit an Online application form as e-Licensing replaces this form.
 You also do not need to submit your logbooks when using e-Licensing, as the hours confirmation form replaces this requirement.

 Read all @UK_CAA